Stovent/CeDImu/src/CDI/SoftCDI/README.md

 Reimplementation of the Green Book in software.

+## CMake toolchain

+It is compiled along with the C++ code.
+You need to have DOSBox findable by CMake's `find_program`, usually setting dosbox in PATH is sufficient.

+You also need to set the CMake variable `OS9C` to the root directory of the original OS9 compiler (root directory must have `OS9C/BIN/R68.exe`).

 ## OS9C toolchain

 See `The OS-9 guru - chapter 6` and the [OS-9 Assembler/Linker](http://icdia.co.uk/microware/77165106.pdf) for how to use the compiler and conventions.